Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

         while wrong_guesses < SNOWMAN_WRONG_GUESSES:
             user_input = get_letter_from_user()
-            # Now using the new variable snowman_word instead of the constant variable SNOWMAN_WORD here:
+            # Use the new variable snowman_word instead of the constant variable SNOWMAN_WORD here:
             if user_input in snowman_word:
                 print("You guessed a letter that's in the word!") correct_guesses += 1